The Complete Guide to A Mexican Residency Visa (Temporary and Permanent Residency)

 If you are considering moving to Mexico, you should understand how to get a Mexican Resident Visa legally.
 And if you’re coming in as a tourist to check it out before moving here, you should also know how long you can stay.

-That’s why I created this COMPLETE Guide to Mexican Resident Visas
+That’s why I created this QUICK and FREE Guide to Mexican Resident Visas

 But first, let me explain some of the terminologies for tourists vs. residents because it matters in your understanding of the process.